What is Dustoff ?

 In the ten year war, those who actively flew Dustoff missions on a

-MEDEVAC pilot Major Charles "Combat" Kelly, who died while flying a
+legendary MEDEVAC pilot Major Charles "Combat" Kelly, who died

 "No compromise.
 No rationalization.